-- i.
-In the Disk devices section, click the disk for which you want to run the test in the Disk list and click Device details.
-This will navigate to a new page. - ii.
+- 1. In the Disk devices section, click the disk for which you want to run the test in the Disk list and click Device details.
+This will navigate to a new page. - 2.
 Now, click on the SMART button.
-This will navigate to the SMART test page. - iii.
-Click on Enable SMART support in the Summary section, if it's disabled. - iv.
-In the Smart Test section, select the type of test (Short,Long), view health status or logs using the Actions drop down. - v.
+This will navigate to the SMART test page. - 3.
+Click on Enable SMART support in the Summary section, if it is disabled. - 4.
+In the Smart Test section, select the type of test (Short, Long) and view health status or logs using the Actions drop-down. - 5.
 Click Apply.
 7.5 Software RAID Array configuration